 19:00 Introduction of the concept and film by Sofia Mourato

 20:50 Second section of the film

 20:40 Third and last section of the film

 21:30 The End.

 Screen&Taste’s 3-course menu is a special one.
 Every edition, a new menu is composed the by chef, based upon the story of the film presented.
-The menu is to supplement the experience of watching this specific movie.
+This time, you can expect a menu inspired on Kenian cuisine.
 The menu is mainly vegan and sometimes vegetarian and might contain gluten and dairy.

 €49,50 include movie and dinner.
 Excluding drinks.

 Due to our time schedule, we can not take into account any allergies or dietary requirements.

 Sofia Mourato (Lisbon, Portugal) has always been inspired by how the processes of design, cinema, architecture and technology intersect.
 She is interested in connecting concepts and people in order to create something new at the intersection of knowledge with emotions.
 She appears frequently on and off stage as the former Lisbon architecture film festival founder and director, guest curator, moderator and member of the jury at various events such as the Tallinn Architecture Biennale, the Budapest Architecture Film Days, Porto Design Biennale, Experimenta Design, AA Visiting School, One Minutes Foundation, among others.
 She is based in Amsterdam and works as communication ecologist, film curator and culture innovation agent.
 She also maintains her connection with the architecture film festival currently being held in Porto, as the film competition coordinator.